-Based on the number of universities the number of internship positions will be adjusted as needed.
+Based on the number of universities, the number of internship positions will be adjusted as needed.
 In the past, seven (7) internship positions were allotted to each university meeting the NASP program standard of a minimum of 2 full-time school psychology program faculty.
 Beyond this initial allocation, an additional 3 positions may have been allotted for each faculty member up to and including 4 faculty; with 2 additional positions added for a fifth faculty member.
 Adjustments to this standard have been made by the IUC, in consultation with the Ohio Department of Education.

-Readiness for Internship and Licensure: Graduate preparation programs in school psychology must deliver the approved-program's integrated and sequential curriculum within the context of a comprehensive program framework to ensure graduate students attain foundational knowledge, skill, and professional dispositions.
+Readiness for Internship and Licensure: Graduate preparation programs in school psychology must deliver the approved program's integrated and sequential curriculum within the context of a comprehensive program framework to ensure graduate students attain foundational knowledge, skill, and professional dispositions.
 In the process of certifying graduate students as having the foundational competencies for internship, the Internship Coordinator will facilitate access to temporary state licensure for internship (and state licensure and national certification following the successful completion of the Ohio Internship Program).
-In addition, school psychology programs will encourage graduate students to join and become active participants in appropriate professional associations, most notably the National Association of School Psychologists (NASP) and the Ohio School Psychologists Association (OSPA).
+In addition, school psychology programs will encourage graduate students to join and become active participants in appropriate professional associations, most notably the NASP and OSPA.
 By so doing, school psychology programs ensure that each student, at the successful conclusion of the internship, is prepared for the professional practice of school psychology, which includes licensure and membership in professional organizations.